Sacks of dice with fair totals: Introduction

-In this paper, a die is a finite probability space whose outcomes are non-negative integers and that may have any probability distribution.
-A fair die is one for which all outcomes are equally likely.
-A sack is a finite set of independent dice and a sack is called fair if, when the dice are rolled, all totals are equally likely.
-More precise definitions are given in \sect{background}, where we set up all our notation and review the results of Gasarch and Kruskal~\cite{GasarchKruskal} cited below.
+This paper gives a construction of all finite collections or sacks of independent dice such that, when the dice are rolled, all possible totals of the sides are equally likely.
+We begin with a brief history of work on the problem of characterizing such \emph{fair sacks}, then outline the plan of the paper.

-Over 60 years ago, the familiar fact that a pair of fair cubical dice has totals that are unfair prompted J.~B.~Kelly to pose in American Mathematical Monthly problem E~925~\cite{Eninetwofive}, the converse question ``Can unfair dice have fair totals?'' which has a negative answer.
-A number of papers \cites{ChenRaoShreve, DudewiczDann, GasarchKruskal, Eninetwofive, MorrisonSwinarski, Parzen} reviewed in Remark~\ref{orderrestrictions}, have considered this question for more general sacks.
-Most involve conditions on the possible orders of the dice in a sack that guarantee unfairness and very few examples of fair sacks were known.
+Over 60 years ago, the familiar fact that a pair of fair cubical dice has totals that are unfair prompted J.~B.~Kelly to pose as \textsc{Monthly} problem E~925~\cite{Eninetwofive}, the converse question ``Can unfair dice have fair totals?'' which has a negative answer.
+A number of papers \cites{ChenRaoShreve, DudewiczDann, GasarchKruskal, Eninetwofive, MorrisonSwinarski, Parzen}, reviewed at the end of \sect{background}, have considered this question for more general sacks.
+Most give conditions on the orders of the dice in a sack that guarantee unfairness and very few examples of fair sacks were known.

-Gasarch and Kruskal~\cite{GasarchKruskal}, however, asked, ``What common structure do all fair sacks share?'' and showed that all dice in a fair sack must be \emph{semifair}.
-Most sacks of semifair dice are, however, not fair.
-Indeed, we will see in Corollary~\ref{degreedivisibility} that most semifair dice do not lie in \emph{any} fair sack.
-Gasarch and Kruskal proved that a sack of semifair dice is fair exactly when it has a global property that we call Uniqueness of Totals: exactly one roll yields each total.
-Their work does not provide any way to test for this property other than brute force enumeration of the totals of all rolls and, although they gave examples of fair sacks with this property, they found no systematic construction.
+Gasarch and Kruskal~\cite{GasarchKruskal}, however, asked, ``Do all fair sacks share some common structure?''
+They found local and global answers that are explained in detail in Section 2.
+Locally, all dice in a fair sack must themselves be \emph{semifair}.\footnote{Gasarch and Kruskal use the less suggestive term ``nice.''} Globally, the sack must satisfy \emph{Uniqueness of Totals}: exactly one roll yields each total.
+Their work does not provide any way to test a sack of semifair dice for this global property other than brute force enumeration of the totals of all rolls\footnote{In \sect{applications}, we give an improved algorithm to test sacks of semifair dice for fairness.} and, although they gave examples of fair sacks with this property, they found no systematic construction.

-This paper provides such a construction.
-In \sect{construction}, we give, in Proposition~\ref{mainconstruction}, an explicit procedure that yields all known fair sacks and many more, usually in many ways.
-In \sect{maintheorems}, we prove our main results, Theorem~\ref{intervalfreeunique}, which produces the sacks of \sect{construction} in a canonical way, and Theorem~\ref{mainthm} asserting that Theorem~\ref{intervalfreeunique} produces \emph{all} fair sacks.
-Finally, in \sect{applications}, we give a few applications.
-Our methods are completely elementary, relying principally on a systematic exploitation of Uniqueness of Totals.